 1. Unprepared for the job & Bad habits.
 If you don’t have the proper management skills going into the job and If you don’t have a great* mentor assisting you in developing the proper skills to manage your routine, you will only develop bad habits.
 Like any habit, bad habits are hard to break.
 Take the necessary time to sharpen the right tools.

 2. Self importance.
 Creatives can be divas.
 Most are.
 Being “busy” and “stressed out” and “frustrated” all the time are all signs of a great artists making “magic.”
 Bullshit.
 That’s what those creatives think and it’s incredibly childish.
 Unfortunately, those behaviors are passed down to interns and new hires.
 If you are a student/recent grad and you just witnessed the creative director have a melt down in a meeting, go with your initial gut feeling – it’s absolutely ridiculous and uncalled for.
 Don’t become that.
-I’ve been fortunate to work with some of the most brilliant creative minds in the world and one thing I have learned is: Enjoy what you.
+I’ve been fortunate to work with some of the most brilliant creative minds in the world and one thing I have learned is: Love what you do.

 3. If you have the skills required to do your job properly, but you find that your agency/studio is under-resourced.
 Which ultimately means that you are over worked.
 You have two options: